What Cleaning Details Make a Vacation Rental Feel Guest Ready

 What hotel-style linen detail requires:

-• Fitted sheet pulled tight: no bunching or visible gaps at the corners.
+• Fitted sheet: Pulled tight with no bunching or visible gaps at the corners.

-• Top sheet folded down: hospital corners at the foot, fold at the head.
+• Top sheet: Hospital corners at the foot, clean fold at the head.

-• Duvet centered and smoothed: no lumps, no asymmetry, no visible creases.
+• Duvet: Centered and smoothed with no lumps, asymmetry, or visible creases.

-• Towels in bathrooms: folded in thirds and hung to match the listing photo.
+• Bathroom towels: Folded in thirds and hung to match the listing photo.

 Streaky mirrors and fingerprinted glass panels are the detail guests notice immediately after the bed.
 A bathroom mirror with watermarks from the previous guest undercuts every other cleaning detail in the room.

-Mirror and glass polishing covers all bathroom mirrors, glass shower doors, kitchen appliance fronts, and sliding glass doors or panels.
+Mirror and glass polishing covers all bathroom mirrors, glass shower doors, kitchen appliance fronts, and sliding glass doors.
 Each gets a dedicated glass cleaner and a lint-free cloth, dried streak-free.
-This adds roughly five minutes per bathroom and eliminates one of the most common “it was not as clean as the photos” comments.
+This adds roughly five minutes per bathroom and eliminates one of the most common cleanliness complaints.

 Guests do not visually inspect high-touch surfaces the way they inspect mirrors or beds.
 They touch them.
 If something feels sticky or triggers a hygiene concern mid-stay, the complaint comes after checkout.